Particular/docs.particular.net/samples/saga/ravendb-custom-sagafinder/sample.md

 ## Code walk-through

-When the default Saga message mappings do not satisfy our needs custom logic can be put in place to allow NServiceBus to find a saga data instance based on which logic best suites the environment.
+When the default Saga message mappings do not satisfy the requirements, custom logic can be put in place to allow NServiceBus to find a saga data instance based on which logic best suites the environment.

 This sample shows how to: